• Skip to primary navigation

 How To Make

 Start with the crumble mixture.
 Combine the oats, brown sugar, cinnamon, nutmeg, and butter in a small bowl.
 You can either use melted butter or softened.
-You can see in the photo mine if a combination of both.
+You can see in the photo that mine is a combination of both.
 Mix well and set it aside.

 Next, peel, core, and slice your pears.
 Add them to a bowl with granulated sugar, cinnamon, and cornstarch.
 Gently mix with a rubber spatula.
 Pour them into your pan.